Day Trip to Sintra Planning the Perfect Lisbon to Sintra Tour by JetSettingFools.com

 Best Things To Do in Sintra, Portugal

-In order to plan your ideal trip to Sintra from Lisbon (or choose the best tour), you need to know what to see in Sintra, Portugal!
+In order to plan your ideal trip to Sintra from Lisbon (or choose the best tour), you need to decide what to see!

-The Sintra region extends roughly 11 miles from the Old Town Sintra village to the picturesque coastline.
-There are historic attractions scattered throughout the mountainous, tree-covered landscape.
+The region extends roughly 11 miles from the Old Town Sintra Village to the picturesque coastline.
+There are impressive attractions scattered throughout the landscape.

-That said, some of the very best things to do in Sintra are located within close proximity to Sintra Station.
-This makes it very convenient for visitors on Lisbon day trips to Sintra to plan their own adventure.
+That said, some of the very best things to do in Sintra are located within close proximity.
+This makes it very convenient for Lisbon day trippers to plan their own adventure.

 Top Things To See in Sintra in One Day

-The prime attractions to see on a Lisbon to Sintra trip are the Pena Palace and Park, the Moorish Castle, Vila Sassetti, Regaleira Estate, the National Palace of Sintra and the historic Sintra Old Town.
+The prime attractions to see on a Lisbon to Sintra trip are the Pena Palace and Park, the Moorish Castle, Vila Sassetti, Regaleira Estate, the National Palace and the historic Old Town.

 We are highlighting each spot along with a brief description.
-You will find more information – like buying tickets, getting around and our suggested itinerary for Sintra – later in the article.
+You will find top guided tour options and our suggested itinerary for Sintra later in the article.

-Save, Bookmark, or Pin our Sintra Travel Guide to plan your trip to Portugal!
+Save, Pin or Bookmark our Sintra Travel Guide for your Portugal vacation!

 #1 Pena Palace – Palacio Nacional da Pena